maisie williams and bill milner on showing the realities of youth through a sci-fi filter | read | i-D

 Do you ever feel like you do have an iPhone smashed into your head because you're constantly thinking about what you're going to post or send next?

-Bill: I do feel like the way I visualise information now is like a screen in front of me.
+Bill: I do feel like the way I visualize information now is like a screen in front of me.

 iBoy, Stranger Things, The OA, Twin Peaks returning — there's quite a resurgence of sci-fi.
 Do you feel like as real the world faces difficult times, people are looking for escapism in fantasy?